 In the Phase 1 program, CRV-101 demonstrated robust immunogenicity as measured by humoral and cellular responses with no grade 3 injection site reactions and a low (1.3%) rate of grade 3 systemic side effects.

-Curevo is a Seattle, Washington, based clinical-stage company, with partners including South Korea's Mogam Institute for Biomedical Research and GC Pharma.
+Curevo is a Bothell, WA-based clinical-stage company with partners in South Korea's Mogam Institute for Biomedical Research and GC Pharma.
+The Series A round was led by RA Capital Management.
+Other investors include Adjuvant Capital, Janus Henderson Investors, EN Investment, and founding investor GC Pharma.
 For more information, please visit www.curevovaccine.com.

 CRV-101 Vaccine Indication